I work freelance, taking advantage of early retirement from work in a local government setting.

 I also have a passionate involvement with performing and visual arts, trees and landscapes, which refresh and inform my freelance work as well as providing a way in which I can engage with communities and environments.
 I had explored music as a personal therapy, then, still as something very personal, as a relief from the frustrations of working for an uncaring, anti-creative, life-sapping and ill-led public authority.
 Now, with greater independence in my work, I am more able to share music with others.

 My freelance work currently includes consultancies in music production, adult education, in learning and skills and in children’s centres.
-My work at the Shrewsbury Centre of the University of Chester contributes to 3 trans-national projects of research, consultancy and teaching about the social and intellectual well-being of older people, including for those caught up in serious life changes or being facilitated to mentor young people.
+My work at the Shrewsbury Centre of the University of Chester contributes to 3 trans-national projects of research, consultancy and teaching about the social and intellectual well-being of older people, including for those caught up in serious life changes, acting as agents of change in their communities or being facilitated to mentor young people.
 A fourth trans-national project, BreakDown/BreakOut, maps and values projects around people on the margins of employment.
 These projects focus on their social enterprise, creativity and on the benefits to the community, such as gains in health, integration, self-worth and autonomy of action.
 Other European collaborations include gamification to explore motivation, innovation, societal relationships and enterprise, urban forests and orchards.

 a link to Education Consultancies